rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 **Download and open the JDK .dmg, double-click the package within it and follow prompts to install the latest JDK.**

 ### STEP 3: Install Ruby Version Manager (RVM)
 This step installs a tool called Ruby Version Manager (RVM) that we'll use to install Ruby 1.9.3.
 RhoStudio requires Ruby v1.9.3 and is not compatible with any other version, incuding the newer version (2.0) that comes with Mac OS X Mavericks and Yosemite.
-Fortunately, RVM makes it easy to switch between Ruby versions if need be.
+Fortunately, RVM makes it easy to switch between Ruby versions if you need to later.

-**NOTE: Do not use `sudo` to install RVM; it can cause problems with file permissions when running bundle commands from within RhoStudio.<br>**
+**NOTE: WARNING: Do not use `sudo` to install RVM; it can cause problems with file permissions when running bundle commands from within RhoStudio.<br>**

 **To install RVM, open a Terminal* window and enter (or copy and paste) the following command at the `$` prompt:**

 `\curl -sSL https://get.rvm.io | bash -s stable`<br>

-This command securely downloads the latest stable version of RVM from the "get.RVM" web site. <br>
+This command securely downloads the latest stable version of RVM from the "get.rvm.io" web site. <br>

 **Follow prompts and enter information as needed.**

-*Terminal is included with Mac OS X and is in the Applications folder. <br>
+Terminal is included with Mac OS X and is in the Applications folder.
-To launch Terminal directly:<br>
-**Hit CMD-SPACE >> Type 'Term' >> Hit ENTER.**
+To launch Terminal without having to navigate to the Apps folder: **CMD-SPACE >> Type 'Term' >> Hit ENTER**

 ### STEP 4: Install Ruby 1.9.3
 Now that you have RVM, you can use it to install Ruby 1.9.3 and some other useful stuff.
 Remember, RhoMobile requires Ruby 1.9.3 and will not work with other versions.
 This step will not effect existing Ruby version(s) on your Mac, but Ruby 1.9.3 will become the default.